identity2/YARC/devlog.md

 * Designed the overall file structure of the backend server.
 * Designed the RESTful API for backend.
 Documented in `backend/readme.md`.
 (Not done yet.)

-## TODO
+## 2020.05.29
-* Allow editing and deletion of comments in Frontend.
+* Added an editing and deletion functionality to comments in frontend.
+* Fixed a bug in frontend.
+Editing articles no longer pass `prop`s as `v-model`s.
+* Completed the design of the RESTful API of backend.
+Documented in `backend/readme.md`.
+* Added `UNIQUE` constraints to `aid` and `cid` in database.